Arnoud-Wilson/Dogfinder-app/README.md

 ![Screen Shot](./src/assets/screenshot.png)

 Dogs are amazing and fun to be around with.
-But when you think about getting a dog for yourself, it gets a little complicated
+But when you think about getting a dog for yourself, it gets a little complicated.

 Here's why: